parth-bh/kanban-ssr/readme.md

 2. Flask Login: used simple security to check the user is logged or not, while using the app.
 3. Jinja2: Used to render dynamic data within HTML templates in Python web applications.
 4. Pandas/Numpy: Utilized for data manipulation on the backend (server).
-5. Matplotlib/Seaborn: Used for plotting the Graphs.
-This is used in the summary page of the application.
+5. Matplotlib/Seaborn: Used for plotting the graphs.
+This is used on the summary page of the application, which is also rendered on the server side and embedded in the HTML before being sent as a response to the client.

 <u>Database Technologies:</u>